duzxun/ECE243-Computer-Organization/Lab6-Using-Interrupts-with-Assembly-Language-Code/README.md

 - A private timer generating interrupts every 0.25 seconds.
 - Pushbutton interrupts to toggle a global RUN variable.

-Key behavior:

-- The RUN variable determines whether the COUNT value displayed on the LEDs increments (RUN = 1) or remains static (RUN = 0).
+The RUN variable determines whether the COUNT value displayed on the LEDs increments (RUN = 1) or remains static (RUN = 0).

 ## Part III: Adjustable Timer Speed
 Enhancements to the previous implementation: